BananaTransfer/BananaTransfer/documents/architecture.md

 The user can generate their private keys in the web-console of the server of their organization.
 The generation of the key directly happens in the browser.
 The generated private key is a RSA 4096-bit key.
 The private key is then encrypted with a 64-char master-password before stored on the server.
 The user will store the master-password to decrypt the private key in his password vault.
+To encrypt the private key, we use PBKDF2 as a key derivation function to derive a symmetric key from the master-password (with SHA-256 as the hashing algorithm, 32 bytes for the salt and 100'000 iterations).
+The symmetric key is then used to encrypt the private key with AES-GCM.

 ### Send File